 To give context for his study, Professor Paik provided Pizza & Prof attendees with some current demographics.
 The number of monoracial and multiracial minorities is rising in the country, but law schools don’t seem to reflect this rise in population diversity with a proportional rise in student body diversity.
 There is still a notable shut-out rate between white applicants and applicants of color.

-Another form of context that Professor Paik provided was the conceptual difference of racial identity and racial classification, and consequent racial inconsistency.
+Another form of context that Professor Paik provided was the conceptual difference between racial identity and racial classification, and consequent racial inconsistency.

 Racial identity is the identifier people of racial minorities choose for themselves; Racial classification is the identifier that other people choose and impose upon them.
 Therefore, racial inconsistency is when individuals’ chosen racial identities are, as defined by Paik, “contested, invalidated, mismatched, or incongruent with racial classifications by third parties.”